Home Health Taking Antibiotics Safely

 Clostridium Difficile

-Antibiotics alter the helpful bacteria in your gut and can lead to an overgrowth of a bacterium called Clostridium difficile, or C. diff, which can cause severe diarrhea and potentially fatal colitis (inflammation of the colon).
+Antibiotics alter the helpful bacteria in your gut and can lead to an overgrowth of a bacterium called C. diff (clostridium difficile) which can cause severe diarrhea and inflammation of the colon, known as colitis.
 Tell a medical provider if you develop severe diarrhea, fever, cramping, stomach pain or bloody stool after using antibiotics.

-Taking Probiotics with Antibiotics May Help with Side Effects
+Taking Probiotics with Antibiotics May Help With Side Effects

 In the case of diarrhea, abdominal cramping or gas, some research suggests taking a probiotic with your antibiotic may help lessen side effects, according to the Cleveland Clinic.
-Probiotics also include fermented foods like sauerkraut or yogurt.
+Probiotics include fermented foods like sauerkraut or yogurt.

 Scientist testing bacteria in petri dish